royaltm/spectrusty-tutorial/step2.md

 How to play audio seamlessly is another cookie to crunch.

-Most of the audio frameworks usually spawn a dedicated thread which periodically calls your function in order to fill the output buffer just in time to be played.
-To our emulator's loop this is a completely asynchronous process.
+Most of the audio frameworks usually spawn a dedicated thread that periodically calls your function to fill the output buffer just in time to be played.
+To our emulator's loop, this is a completely asynchronous process.

 To overcome this hurdle, Spectrusty introduces the [Carousel].
 It consists of an interconnected pair of an audio producer and a consumer.
 The consumer lives in the audio thread.
 The producer is available in our loop.
-The producer can send the audio frame buffer of the arbitrary size to the consumer and consumer when called by the audio framework fills the audio output buffer with our audio frame data and then sends it back to be filled again.
+The producer can send the audio frame buffer of the arbitrary size to the consumer and the consumer when called by the audio framework fills the audio output buffer with our audio frame data and then sends it back to be filled again.
 We can control how many buffers are in the circulation thus influencing the latency and stability of the sound playback stream.

-To simplify this task even more, there are some platform specific features that can be enabled:
+To simplify this task there are some platform-specific features that can be enabled:

 ```toml
 [dependencies]